moosemeat817/LitharsRidge/README.md

 ## ✨ Features

 - New area accessible in the **southwest corner of Bleak Inlet**
-- **Lithar's Hut** sits atop the ridge as a small, functional shelter
+- **Lithar's Hut** sits atop the ridge as a small, functional shelter with shed attached
 - Path markers help guide you safely to the hut
-- Scenic views all along the ridge, including a **cliffside platform** for sweeping vistas of Bleak Inlet
+- Scenic views all along the ridge, including two **cliffside platforms** for sweeping vistas of Bleak Inlet
+- Cave overlooking Lithar's Hut
+- A few wildlife spawns
+- Variety of wood spawns

 ---